k3po/k3po/SPEC.md

 _This section is non-normative._

-The WebSocket Emulation (WSE) protocol is designed to support a client-side WebSocket API with identical semantics when compared to a WebSocket API using the WebSocket protocol defined by [RFC 6455](https://tools.ietf.org/html/rfc6455) while only making use of (perhaps limited) HTTP APIs at the client, and a corresponding WebSocket Emulation server implementation.
+The WebSocket Emulation Protocol (WSE) is designed to support a client-side WebSocket API with identical semantics when compared to a WebSocket API using the WebSocket protocol defined by [RFC 6455](https://tools.ietf.org/html/rfc6455) while only making use of (perhaps limited) HTTP APIs at the client, and a corresponding WebSocket Emulation server implementation.